apache/incubator-streampark-website/README.md

 [English](README.md) | [中文](README_ZH.md)

-This is the repository containing all the source code of `http://streamxhub.com`.
+This is the repository containing all the source code of `http://streampark.apache.org`.
-This guide will guide you how to contribute to the StreamPark website.
+This guide will guide you how to contribute to the Apache StreamPark(Incubating) website.

 ## Branch